Data transfer

 Data transfer considerations

 • Before you can begin working in your RelativityOne environment, you may need to get your legacy data into Microsoft Azure.
-If you are a new RelativityOne customer or considering RelativityOne, we recommend that you review RelativityOne data migration as a first step.
+If you are a new RelativityOne customer or considering RelativityOne, we recommend that you first review RelativityOne data migration .

 • RelativityOne also offers a variety of tools for managing your data.
 For more information on the methods in which data can be stored within your RelativityOne environment, refer to RelativityOne data management.